Sustainability in Our Products and Packaging

 Designing recyclable packaging only gets us halfway there.
 You need to take the next step and actually recycle the packages.
 And we all need to prevent non-recyclable materials from contaminating the recycling stream.

 Unfortunately, the process can be confusing.
 In the U.S., there are no standards for how packaging gets recycled.
 Some materials are recyclable in one community but not in another.
 Plus, it’s often hard to determine material types by just looking at the packaging itself.

 Working with the Sustainable Packaging Coalition, we are participating in an industrywide initiative to take the guesswork out of recycling and get more materials into the recycling bin.
 The How2Recycle® label, which launched in 2012, is a standardized and clear format for on-pack recycling instructions on products.
 Since then, we’ve formalized a process for adding the How2Recycle label on our packages when new packaging graphics are developed.
-By our last count, nearly 1,000 Clorox product SKUs, representing more than 80 percent of our domestic retail sales volume, carried the How2Recycle label.
+By our last count, nearly 1,000 Clorox product SKUs, representing more than 85% of our domestic retail sales volume, carried the How2Recycle label.

 While we’re adopting this format where we can, in some cases there are obstacles.
 Packages are sometimes too small.
 Other times, required regulatory information or multilingual communication limits the amount of available space.
 In those cases, we look for alternative solutions that can work within the constraints of the particular product.

 By participating in this initiative, Clorox and other consumer packaged goods companies are helping to promote greater recycling of their product packaging throughout the U.S.